tasal9/ZamAI/Following-HEAD.md

 - Use `:checkhealth` to detect and fix common problems.

 ------------
+### 2021/1/3

+`:LspInstall` and `:LspInstallInfo` have been deprecated in nvim-lspconfig.
+Please see the documentation for each server and install manually.
+Some servers may require `cmd` to be set to their previously installed location (elixir, sumneko, omnisharp).

 ### 2020/12/*

 Windows nightly builds are disabled as we move from travis to github actions.
 Subscribe to https://github.com/neovim/neovim/issues/13312 for updates.